devPach4545/CSE_151A/README.md

 ![image](https://github.com/devPach4545/CSE_151A/assets/146885173/efe0d68b-e23c-4a50-8bf2-a3d16076e328)

+> The confusion matrix of the validation dataset.
+It is a table and will print out the value of true positive, true negative, false positive and false negative.

 The model will lean toward the underfitting in the fitting graph because the precision/recall for the training and testing data is too low.

 ![image](https://github.com/devPach4545/CSE_151A/assets/146885173/9bc39d3e-f236-4a1b-9845-c6c7217de00c)

+> Precision, recall curve for logistic regression.
+The graph represents the trade-off between precision and recall of a model for different values.

 **Conclusion section: What is the conclusion of your 1st model?
 What can be done to possibly improve it?**